 SA Objective Score Comment travel and the associated negative impacts will likely be reduced.
 7 ++ This policy option will allow for improved public transport options for the local population which will promote sustainable 8 + transport options and help reduce car travel and its associated impacts.
-9 I Increased hard surfaces are likely to increase surface run-off unless flood risk and surface water management is specifically addressed in the implementation of this policy option.
-10 The implementation of this policy option will influence whether or not the townscape is enhanced through the transport related 11 l development, whether this uses the whole or part of site and the local historic environment.
+9 Increased hard surfaces are likely to increase surface run-off unless flood risk and surface water management is specifically addressed in the implementation of this policy option.
+10 1 The implementation of this policy option will influence whether or not the townscape is enhanced through the transport related 11 - 1 development, whether this uses the whole or part of site and the local historic environment.
 12 0 No impact identified.
-13 0 No impact dentined.
-14 +/I Depending on the implementation of the TfL plans, this policy option may reduce social exclusion through providing public transport connections to other areas and improve vitality of Catford Town Centre.
+13 0 14 +/I Depending on the implementation of the TfL plans, this policy option may reduce social exclusion through providing public transport connections to other areas and improve vitality of Catford Town Centre.
 15 0 16 0 No impacts identified.
 17 0 18 +/I Depending on the implementation of this policy option, improved transport options may beneficially affect the accessibility of leisure facilities and other key services for the local population.
-Policy 7 - Wicke es and Ha lfords site that delivers the follow Halfords site for a mixed use development.
-The Council will require a comprehensive approach to the redevelopment of this ring priorities:

-a. provides for a mix of dwelling types, subject to an acceptable site layout, scale and massing, up to 350 new homes (C3)

-b. provides for a mix of comparison retail in the form of non-food bulky goods which compliments the primary shopping area (A1)

-c. provides for community uses (D1)

-d. provides for a mix of employment space (B1c, B2, B8)

-e. incorporates car parking spaces.

-f. concentrates non-residential uses in the northern half of the site so as to be more accessible to the South Circular (A205)

-g. new bus facilities should be considered as part of interchange development h. provides for simplified and rationalised junction and vehicular access and
+Policy 7 - Wickes and Halfords

+- 1. Allocate the Wickes and Halfords site for a mixed use development.
+The Council will require a comprehensive approach to the redevelopment of this site that delivers the following priorities: - a. provides for a mix of dwelling types, subject to an acceptable site layout, scale and massing, up to 350 new homes (C3) - b. provides for a mix of comparison retail in the form of non-food bulky goods which compliments the primary shopping area (A1) - c. provides for community uses (D1) - d. provides for a mix of employment space (B1c, B2, B8) - e. incorporates car parking spaces. - f. concentrates non-residential uses in the northern half of the site so as to be more accessible to the South Circular (A205) - g. new bus facilities should be considered as part of interchange development - h. provides for simplified and rationalised junction and vehicular access and

+SA Objective Score Comment i any incompanied and an agreement of the Diver Day and have up a good the agree of the Waterlink Way.